B298Commatecs/Interview-Backend/README.md

     - User can return more than one time as long as the sales receipt have enough quantity
     - When client is linked with the receipt subtract the `total_amount` from the `client.total_purchase`

+### ℹ Info
+- Use dotnet 7.0 or higher
+- Use Mssql or sql for backend
+- Don't use AutoMapper or any other alternative only manual mapping (for this task only)
+- Using a custom Authentication System is a Plus
+- Adding simple reporting system is a Plus

 ### 💡 Keep in mind
 The target of this Task is measure the quality of the code not the time (take your time)👍